 We shall denote by $e=(\tau,x)$ a generic element of the parabolic space $\mcM$.

-We have chosen to work in the scale of H\"older spaces; this makes life easier, although we could equally develop paracontrolled calculus in the larger functional setting of Sobolev spaces, in the line of what we did in our previous work \cite{BB15}.
-For a real number $s$, we will denote by $C^s=C^s(M)$ the H\"older space on $M$ of order $s$, defined in terms of Besov spaces; and $\mcC^s=\mcC^s(\mcM)$ the parabolic H\"older space.
+We have chosen to work in the scale of H\"older spaces; this makes life easier, although we could equally develop paracontrolled calculus in the functional setting of Sobolev spaces, in the line of what we did in our previous work \cite{BB15}.
+For a real number $s$, we will denote by $C^s=C^s(M)$, the H\"older space on $M$ of order $s$, defined in terms of Besov spaces; and $\mcC^s=\mcC^s(\mcM)$, the parabolic H\"older space.
 We refer the reader to Appendix \ref{SectionAppendix} for more details on these spaces.
-Following our previous work \cite{BBF15}, one can define parabolic paraproduct and resonnant operators that have good continuity properties in the scale of parabolic H\"older spaces -- see section Appendix \ref{SubsectionParaproducts}.
-The high order Taylor formula and the continuity results stated in sections \ref{SectionTaylor} and \ref{SectionToolKit} respectively, and fully proved in Appendix \ref{SectionAppendixTaylor} and \ref{SectionAppendixContinuity}, make use of these operators and provide the spine of paracontrolled calculus.
+Following our previous work \cite{BBF15}, one can define from $L$ only parabolic paraproduct and resonant operators that have good continuity properties in the scale of parabolic H\"older spaces -- see Appendix \ref{SubsectionParaproducts}.
+The high order paracontrolled expansion formula and the continuity results stated in Section \ref{SectionTaylor} and Section \ref{SectionToolKit} respectively, and fully proved in Appendix \ref{SectionAppendixTaylor} and \ref{SectionAppendixContinuity}, make use of these operators and provide the spine of paracontrolled calculus.
 They are the main contributions of this work.